Cut Your Own Flowers - U-Pick on the Farm

 Keep in mind this is a working farm, and rough terrain goes with the territory.

-Friendly dogs are only allowed in the front grassy area of the farm where the Farmer’s Market is held.
+• Friendly dogs are only allowed in the front grassy area of the farm where the Farmer’s Market is held.
 This is for the safety of our plants but also the dogs as well.
 Many garden plants are toxic to dogs and other household pets.
 For more information about which flowers and plants are toxic to household pets, visit the ASPCA website or consult your veterinarian.
-Please be a responsible dog owner and mindful of our flowers and farm equipment.
+Please be a responsible dog owner and mindful of our flowers and farm equipment as well as our market vendors.

 We want your flowers to keep on giving, so we have a few tips on harvesting and vase life tricks…